Seduce (band): History

 Seduce was formed in 1980 when Mark Andrews and David Black, initially playing in a band called Sparks, met Chuck Burns through mutual friends.
 "Mark and I jammed through a few things and put the first version of Seduce together, then Chuck came along later," Black remembers.
 The band released their self-titled debut album in 1985.
 Seduce performed their songs "Colleen" and "Crash Landing" in the music documentary film The Decline of Western Civilization Part II: The Metal Years and released their second album, Too Much Ain't Enough, in 1988.
 Seduce performed with Accept, Saxon, Girlschool, Iggy Pop, and Vinnie Vincent Invasion around this time.
 After issues with their record label and lineup changes in the band, Seduce broke up in 1991.
 The members would go on to play in other bands such as Speedball, the Skeemin' Nogoods, Universal Temple of Divine Power, Heresy, Crud, the Shakey Jakes, and Negative Approach.
 Seduce reformed in 2002 and has been consistently performing one-off reunion shows since then.

+On June 28, 2026, David Black died from cancer.